Bernou95/nrp-core/README.md

  - Boost-Python: Easier Python handling
  - GTest: Testing Suite
  - spdlog: Logging functions
- - Cython3: Required by Nest
+ - Cython3: Required by Nestu

+ - OpenSim: For Opensim engine (You can run the shell "OpensimInstall.sh" to install it as a python module")

 ## Installation